Chakram (2003 film)

-Chakram is a 2003 Indian Malayalam-language action thriller film written and directed by A. K. Lohithadas, starring Prithviraj Sukumaran, Meera Jasmine, Binoy, Vijeesh, and Chandra Laxman, who acted alongside Prithviraj in Stop Violence (2002).
+Chakram is a 2003 Indian Malayalam-language action thriller film written and directed by A. K. Lohithadas.
+The film stars Prithviraj Sukumaran, Meera Jasmine, Binoy, Vijeesh, and Chandra Laxman, who had acted alongside Prithviraj in Stop Violence (2002).

 Premise

 Chandrahasan, a truck driver, falls in love with Indrani and marries her.
 His life takes an unexpected turn when his best friend Giri kidnaps Indrani and he sets out to rescue her.